On positive scalar curvature and moduli of curves: Introduction

 \begin{remark} (1).
-Following totally the same arguments in this article, one can deduce that both Theorem \ref{mt-1} and \ref{mt-2} are still true for the Teichm\"uller space of noncompact surface $S_{g,n}$ of genus $g$ with $n$ punctures if $3g+n\geq 5$.
+Following totally the same arguments in this article, one can deduce that Theorem \ref{mt-1} is still true for the Teichm\"uller space of noncompact surface $S_{g,n}$ of genus $g$ with $n$ punctures if $3g+n\geq 5$.
 Note that Theorem \ref{Kazdan-4-1} and \ref{deform} require that the dimension of the space is greater than or equal to $3$.

 (2).
-For the cases $(g,n)=\ (1,1) \ \textit{or}\ (0,4)$, it is not hard to see that Theorem \ref{mt-1} and \ref{mt-2} still hold without the assumptions on the Teichm\"uller metric, since the scalar curvature is exact sectional curvature for these cases.
+For the cases $(g,n)=\ (1,1) \ \textit{or}\ (0,4)$, it is not hard to see that Theorem \ref{mt-1} still holds without the assumptions on the Teichm\"uller metric, since the scalar curvature is exact sectional curvature for these cases.
 More precisely, Theorem \ref{mt-1} directly follows from the fact that the mapping class group contains free subgroups of rank $\geq 2$.
-And Theorem \ref{mt-2} follows from the classical Bonnet-Myers Theorem which says that a complete Riemannian manifold of uniformly positive sectional curvature is compact, while the Teichm\"uller space is a disk which is open.

 (3).
 The existence theorem of Farb-Weinberger in \cite{FW-scalar}, which one can also see Theorem 4.5 in \cite{Farb-prob}, tells that Theorem \ref{mt-1} does not hold anymore without the assumptions on the Teichm\"uller metric if $3g+n \geq 6$.
 It is \textsl{interesting} to know whether Theorem \ref{mt-1} is still true without the assumption on the Teichm\"uller metric when $3g+n=5$.